Ryan says Trump will sign GOP’s new immigration bill

 In that respect the bill closely tracks with the approach the president laid out earlier this year.

-“We’ve been working hand-in-glove with the administration ion this to make sure we bring a bill that represents the president’s four pillars,” Mr. Ryan said.
+“We’ve been working hand-in-glove with the administration on this to make sure we bring a bill that represents the president’s four pillars,” Mr. Ryan said.

 The Washington Times Comment Policy